orchidsoftware/orchid.software/docs/en/docs/rows.md

 ---

-The line layout serves as the minimum set that is most often used.
-Its purpose is to combine all the necessary elements of forms.

-The Rows support short writing without creating a separate class, for example, when you want to show one or two fields.
+The `Row` layout serves as a basic layout that combines all the necessary elements of a form.
+It is useful for creating short and concise forms, such as when you want to show one or two fields.

+Here is an example of how to use the `Row` layout:

 ```php
 use Orchid\Support\Facades\Layout;